DotNetCurveLearning/efcore6fundamentals/README.md

 - Composing many Includes in one query could create performance issues.
 Monitor your queries!!
 - Include defaults to a single SQL command.
 Use **AsSplitQuery** to send multiple SQL commands instead.

+# Combining objects on One2One relationships

+For instance:
+- Add a new book and cover together
+- Add cover to existing book that's in memory
+- Add cover to existing book that is in DB but not in memory